HFG43/Portfolio-Mobile-Version/README.md

 ## 👥 Authors <a name="authors"></a>

-I will like to thank to Stenli Suryadinata https://github.com/stenlisuryadinata who helped me with the Form doing Pair Programing
+I will like to thank to Stenli Suryadinata https://github.com/stenlisuryadinata who helped me with the Form and Animation doing Pair Programing

 👤 **Author1**